jacoblubecki/Q-Example/README.md

 ## Why does this matter?

 It doesn't that much.
-There's a few inherent drawbacks (using the same player for all tracks would make seamless playback much easier for instance) and it's not necessarily that difficult to implement anyways.
+There's a few inherent drawbacks (using the same player for all tracks would make gapless playback much easier for instance) and it's not necessarily that difficult to implement anyways.
 I thought it would be a cool project and now it exists.